networq/website/updatingNQ.md

 Holacracy is just a cool example module implementing ideas from http://holacracy.org/

-There are other packages on http://github.com/networq (everyting ending in `-package`).
+There are other packages on http://github.com/networq (everything ending in `-package`).

 <img src="https://github.com/favicon.ico" width="48"> Found a typo or error?
 [Create a PR](https://github.com/networq/www.networq.io).